 SOC 333.
 CRIMINOLOGY.
 The study of criminal and delinquent behavior including its variations, ramifications, explanations and measures of prevention, control and treatment.
+(Also listed as CJU 333).
 (F).
-3 credits

 SOC 335.
 CONTEMPORARY ISSUES IN SOCIAL GERONTOLOGY.
 An intensive overview of the major concepts, programs and contemporary issues in social gerontology and their relationships to social welfare and other human services.
 Topics include health care, income maintenance, social security benefits, crime, media, social networks and others.
 Prerequisite: SOC 121 or Special 131E (Gerontology Institute).
-(Also listed as SWK 335.)
+(Also listed as SWK 335).